DiehlJ7/osrs_auto_alch/README.md

-# NOT READY 2/3/2023
-# Renaming Files and adapting code

 # OSRS AUTO ALCHING TOOL

-Tool for human-like autoclicking, specifically for Old School Runescape
+Tool for human-like autoclicking, specifically for Old School Runescape, try not to get banned

 This is a simple Flipper Zero application to send left-clicks as a USB HID device.